Definition and Prevalence

 The relationship between catabolic state, hyper-metabolism, anorexia and nutritional intake, is extremely variable, complex and unpredictable.
 Appetite is a subjective symptom.
 Simple validated assessment tools are available, such as the Patient Generated Subjective Global Assessment.
 [15,16] However, expert consensus does not recommend any one tool over others.
 With better understanding of cachexia anorexia syndrome, future treatments are likely to be multidimensional and initiated earlier.
 They may include appetite stimulants, tailored nutritional support and exercise, and treatments to reverse the inflammatory drive associated with the syndrome.

-Assessment and treatment issues related to Cachexia Anorexia Syndrome, Appetite Stimulants and Artificial Nutrition are covered in more detail in the respective sub-section pages.
+Assessment and treatment issues related to Cachexia Anorexia Syndrome, Appetite Stimulants and Nutritional Support are covered in more detail in the respective sub-section pages.

-See individual subsections for practice implications in Cachexia Anorexia Syndrome, Appetite Stimulants and Artificial Nutrition.
+See individual subsections for practice implications in Cachexia Anorexia Syndrome, Appetite Stimulants and Nutritional Support.

 - The European Association for Palliative Care (EAPC) is refining definitions of cachexia for palliative care, reviewing the significance of secondary nutritional impact syndromes, and studying the psychosocial outcomes of cachexia and anorexia, and developing a decision tool.